AnonymousPlanet/thgtoa/guide.md

 -   File container simple encryption (it's a large file that you will be able to mount within Veracrypt as if it was an external drive to store encrypted files within).

--   File container with plausible deniability (it's a same large file but depending on the passphrase you use when mounting it, you will either mount a "hidden volume" or the "decoy volume").
+-   File container with plausible deniability (it's the same large file but depending on the passphrase you use when mounting it, you will either mount a "hidden volume" or the "decoy volume").

 It is to my knowledge the only (convenient and usable by anyone) free, open-source and openly audited[^158] encryption software that also provides plausible deniability for general use.